ucsd-dsc-arts/dsc160-midterm-group19/README.md

 - How do your results relate to broader social, cultural, economic political, etc., issues?
 - In what future directions could you expand this work?

+Observation shows that there are several, the main standouts being the black and white type, the predominantly orange type, the blue type, and periods that are greyer or somewhere in between.
+In Cameron's code, he attempted to train a classifier to identify orange and non-orange paintings, but the score was low.
+If a follow-up were to be planned, it'd probably be better to use a much larger sample.
+However, for this project we decided not to use all of them, as that would've been much too large.

+Zdzislaw Beksinski's works are famous for their surreal, fantastical, almost post-apocalyptic style, and his influence can be seen across western media, especially in the horror genre, in which his works seem to best be described.
+However, Beksinski, being the eccentric he was, rarely dated or signed his paintings.
+For us, as data scientists, this presents a unique issue in that everything must be done relative to the rest of his paintings.
+Unlike Picasso, where we can accurately date periods that share style and color.
+So unlike Picasso, this is a situation wherein we cannot with certainty say that there is a Beksinski "Orange Period."
+One thing that can be said is that his paintings are uniquely gloomy in tone, their saturation and brightness clearly similar to one another, yet their colors can vary from a gloomy grey to a bright blue.
+Moreover, the paintings are also distinctly dynamic in their presentation.
+There was very little low entropic, low energy works.
+There were always vibrant colors to accompany the macabre imagery.
+If future statistics were to be done on these paintings, perhaps comparisons between these paintings and other macabre horror titans can be made, like the *Alien* franchise for example, whose iconic design for the *Alien* super predator matches the macabre themes of Beksinski's paintings to a T.

 ## Team Roles

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.
+Cameron Shaw - wrote code for the Beksinski scraping and analysis, as well as worked on the write-up.

 ## Technical Notes and Dependencies